-- artists are treated either as employees or as self-employed for the purposes of social security.
-To stimulate salaried work for artists, which gives them more social protection than working self-employed, employers are given a discount on their share of social security contributions to compensate for these additional costs.
-Artists who cannot make an employment contract with a commissioner, can also work as an employee if they have an “artists visum”;
+- Artists are treated either as employees or as self-employed from the perspective of social security.
+To stimulate salaried work for artists — which entitles them to a better social protection than is the case with working self-employed — employers are given a discount on their share of social security contributions to compensate for these additional costs.
+If artists cannot sign an employment contract with a client, they can still work as an employee if they possess an ‘artist visa’ (“kunstenaarsvisum”).

-- those who infrequently hire artists (e.g. for an occasional show in a café or for an individual commission) can apply to the “Social Bureau for Artists” to take care of the employer’s share of administrative procedures.
-These bureaux are specialist interim offices that must be recognised by the regional authorities; and
+- Clients who hire artists on an infrequent basis (e.g. for an occasional show in a bar or for a single commission) can call on the so-called ‘social bureaus for artists’ (“sociale bureaus voor kunstenaars” or SBKs) to take care of the employer’s share of administrative procedures.
+These SBKs are specialist interim offices that are officially recognised by the Regional authorities.

 - There is also a ‘small expense compensation system’ (“kleine vergoedingsregeling” or KVR), in which, under certain conditions, artists can receive a fixed expense reimbursement that is exempt from social security contributions.
 As of 2007, this reimbursement is also tax free.